Using Shipmate with Shopify

 - A compatible printer

-If you wish to use Shipmate’s routing rules, you will also need to ensure your inventory inside Shopify has accurate and up-to-date weights and dimensions.
+If you wish to use Routing Rules, you will also need to ensure your inventory inside Shopify has accurate and up-to-date weights and dimensions.

 If you send parcels outside the UK, you will also need to ensure your product data in Shopify contains all customs details, including harmonised codes and country of origin.